zibhub/GNDMS/installation-guide/index.md

 Gridconfiguration of GNDMS Software
 -----------------------------------

-### Enabling the Monitoring Shell

 GNDMS is configured via a builtin monitoring shell that accesses and modifies the configuration in the database.

+If you did a fresh installation, the monitoring shell will have been enabled temporarily at this point and you may just proceed.
+Otherwise you need to enable in manually as described in the following section.

+### Enabling the Monitoring Shell Manually

-To enable it, after having startet the globus container with deployed GNDMS once (as described in the previous section), please edit `$GNDMS_MONI_CONFIG` such that `monitor.enabled` is set to `true` and restart the globus container.
+To enable the monitor shell manually, after having startet the globus container with deployed GNDMS at least once (as described in the previous section), please edit `$GNDMS_MONI_CONFIG` such that `monitor.enabled` is set to `true` and either wait until GNDMS picks up the new configuration or restart the globus container.

 The monitoring shell will be running now.
 You have nearly finished the installation at this point.
 All that is left to do, is to actually